 - Reserve 1/2 cup of cheese in a small bowl for step 6.
-Add half of the remaining cheese to the skillet.
-Whisk until nearly all is melted, add the other remaining half and whisk until smooth and creamy.
+Add half of the remaining cheese to the skillet, whisk until nearly all is melted and creamy.
+Add the other remaining half and whisk until smooth and creamy.
 Add the buffalo sauce and mix until fully incorporated.

 - Stir in cooked elbows and shredded chicken until evenly distributed.
-Evently top with a layer of the reserved 1/2 cup of cheese and then crushed crutons.
+Evenly top with a layer of the reserved 1/2 cup of cheese and then crushed croutons.

-- Bake for 10 minutes or until crutons are golden.
+- Bake for 10 minutes or until croutons are golden.
 Serve immediately.

 This recipe calls for roughly 16 ounces of cheese.
 Your typical block of cheese is 8 ounces.
 You want roughly 3 1/2 cups of shredded cheese, lightly packed (a little extra is always OK).